bio-raum/FooDMe2/docs/usage.md

 Reads are Pacbio HiFi after demultiplexing, in FastQ format.

 #### `--ont` [ default = false]
 Reads are Nanopore/ONT after demultiplexing, chemistry 10.4.1 or later, in FastQ format.
+Please note that the read quality is critical here, so only the most recent chemistry versions are likely to work.

 #### `--torrent` [ default = false]
 Reads are IonTorrent after demultiplexing, in FastQ format.

-### Primer selection
+### PCR primers

 #### `--list_primers` [ default = false]